How to become a DevOps engineer

 DevOps engineer uses various tools to automate processes

-The growing significance of DevOps
+The growing importance of DevOps

 How does DevOps work?